Man City Women stop wearing white shorts due to period concerns

 The Women's Super League club will wear their burgundy away shorts with their home shirt for the rest of the current campaign after discussions with players; Manchester City Women did so for the first time during Wednesday night's 6-0 victory over Blackburn in the Conti Cup

-Manchester City Women will no longer wear white shorts as part of their home kit to help players "feel more comfortable" while on their periods.
+Manchester City Women will no longer wear white shorts as part of their home kit to help players "perform at their highest level" while on their periods.

 In a joint statement, the club and kit manufacturer Puma announced City would find an alternative colour scheme starting from next season after discussions with the players.